Skip links

 December 10, 2020

-Boca Chica, southern tip of Texas.
-A prototype of Elon Musk’s Space X StarShip takes off, performs attitude control operations at 12 km altitude, glides with a lifting body profile, attempts to land in the correct spot, but at the last moment two of the
+Boca Chica, southernmost Texas.
+A prototype of Elon Musk’s Space X StarShip takes off, performs attitude control at an altitude of 12 kilometers, glides with a lifting body profile, and attempts to land in the correct spot, but at the last moment, two of its

 December 1, 2020